DoomGerbil/zsh-config/README.md

 You may want to tweak some of the things that it's doing, or add other random stuff in there.

 In particular, you probably want to have a look at the `plugins=()` line and choose the set of plugins that are useful for you from [the list](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins).
-This is the set of plugins I use, but YMMV:
+This is a reasonable default set of plugins, but YMMV:

 ```bash
 plugins=(aliases aws bazel direnv docker fzf gcloud gh git history iterm2 pyenv kubectl terraform zsh-autosuggestions zsh-syntax-highlighting)